 - Although not required, a full-length stainless steel liner is recommended for optimum safety and performance.
-See your IHP dealer for details. - When installing Your appliance with a positive flue connection, be sure to leave the insulation off the surround panels (flanges) and leave a 1/4" (6 mm) airspace between the surround panels and the facing of your fireplace. - This appliance may be vented into a code-approved masonry chimney with flue liner.
+If a full-length liner is not used and a consistent draft cannot be maintained during operation, it may be necessary to use a full-length liner.
+See your IHP dealer for details. - When installing Your appliance with a positive flue connection, be sure to leave the insulation off the surround panels (flanges) and leave a 1/4" (6 mm) airspace insulation off the surround panels and the facing of your fireplace. - This appliance may be vented into a code-approved masonry chimney with flue liner.